send2manoo/send2manoo/README.md

 ## 👨‍💻 About Me

-I'm a passionate AI & ML enthusiast with a background in [Your Industry/Field].
+I'm a passionate AI & ML enthusiast with a background in IT industry.
 I love building innovative solutions and exploring the latest technologies in the field of artificial intelligence and machine learning.

 ## 💼 Work Experience